Justin Timberlake's license suspended after Long Island DWI arrest

 Timberlake was pulled over shortly after 12:30 a.m. on June 18 in Sag Harbor, which is about 100 miles from New York City in the Hamptons.

-Police said he failed to stop at a stop sign, then failed to stay on the right side of the road.
+Police said his BMW to stop at a stop sign, then failed to stay on the right side of the road.
 The arresting officer said his eyes were bloodshot and glassy, and his breath smelled of alcohol.

 "I had one martini and I followed my friends home," Timberlake allegedly told the officer.